-Since the remote is only about a centimeter thick, it slides nicely into the couch cushions and can fit just about anywhere.
-Furthermore it’s beautiful metallic silver, making it appealing to nearly every toddler on the planet.
+Since the remote is barely over a centimeter thick, it slides nicely into the couch cushions and can fit just about anywhere.
+Furthermore, it’s a beautiful design, makes it appealing to nearly every toddler on the planet.
 In other words, make sure you check the toy bins.

-We’ve had our Apple TV for almost 2 years now.
+Over the two years we used apple TV, I’ve collected too many memories of our family frantically looking for our Apple TV remote.
 While we’ve lost and found our Apple TV remote over a dozen times, we have gone days without catching a glimpse of it.
 Luckily, you have a couple of options aside from the Apple TV remote to control your Apple TV.

 Using a Third-Party Remote with Apple TV

 If the Remote app meets your needs, then you are set, but you may still want a standard remote.
 In that case, you will need an infrared remote.
-Simply follow the steps below to pair the third party remote with the Apple TV.
+Follow the steps below to pair the third party remote with the Apple TV.

 - Select “Learn Remote”